Last updated November 2023

-Self-cut is well-cut… or at least that was our hope when we headed for Rolstad farm in Akershus county just before Christmas last year.
+Self-cut is well-cut… or at least that was our hope when we headed for Rolstad farm in Akershus county just before Christmas.
 In search of the Christmas-feeling, we had found out that the farm offered horse and carriage rides, as well as the opportunity to cut your own Christmas tree.
 We thought this sounded like the perfect holiday season activity.

 The weather was completely on our side as we turned into the courtyard.
 Millions of snow crystals covering the farmlands were sparkling in the sun, and the air was cold and crisp.
 We could see a burning fire in the farmyard and there was a horse dressed as Santa Claus with a carriage waiting for us to jump in.
 The beautiful horse even had sleigh bells attached to its harness.
 Everything felt like a scene from a Christmas movie.
 With no time to waste, we got in the carriage and rolled off into the winter wonderland accompanied by the sleigh bells’ cheerful ring.

 After the ride, which we would have loved to enjoy for even longer, we were dropped off at the Christmas tree field.
 Here we could choose among Subalpine Fir, Serbian Spruce, and traditional Norwegian Spruce.
 We thoroughly inspected virtually all the trees on the farm before finally selecting one of the Subalpine Firs.
 A quick session with the saw later the tree was ready for the packing machine, and then we wedged it into our small car.